-MARCReady — Supported Input and Output Formats
+MARCReady — Supported File Formats

 Supported input formats